vi/tokio-listener/README.md

 * Compatibility with usual `SocketAddr` - existing invocations would still lead to a usual TCP server socket.
 * Portability - tricky features are not compiled on platforms which do not support them
 * `clap` integration - custom address can be added as a Clap field (due to FromStr impl).
 Other options can be included by `clap(flatten)`, which also brings short documentation to the CLI help message.
+Alternatively, the whole set of primary address and additional options can be brought in using `ListenerAddressPositional` or `ListenerAddressLFlag` helper types.
 * `serde` intergration - custom address type behaves like a string with respect to Serde.
 Other options can also be serialized or deserialized.
 * For UNIX path sockets, it supports unlinking, chowning and chmodding the file per user request.